Last updated on December 9th, 2019

 When I first tried e-cigarettes I ordered a tobacco flavored Cartomizer.
 No offense to those who like it, but I thought it tasted like moldy socks.
 (I wisely gave up eating such unsavories years ago).

-It took three years before I found a decent tobacco flavored Cartomizer, but then when I started using a vape pen with a tank, I enjoyed the many other varieties of e-liquid flavors including Halo's Belgian Cocoa.
+It took three years before I found a decent tobacco flavored Cartomizer, but then when I started using a vape pen with a tank, I enjoyed the many other varieties of e-liquid flavors.

 There are good reasons why e-cigarette companies offer fruit and dessert flavored e-cigarette cartridges and liquids and they have nothing to do with attracting minors.
 Pleasant tasting flavors take smokers one step further away from enjoying the tobacco smoking experience, which is the whole point of vaping.